our-never-ending-job/WFGY/CASE_EVIDENCE.md

 ## Context

-Survey repositories help shape how the field organizes knowledge.
+[Multimodal RAG Survey (QCRI LLM Lab)](https://github.com/llm-lab-org/Multimodal-RAG-Survey) is a survey-style academic resource.

-Inclusion in a survey indicates that a resource has become visible enough to be referenced by researchers.
+Survey repositories help shape how the field organizes knowledge, and inclusion in a survey usually means a resource has become visible enough to be referenced in a broader research conversation.

-## Where WFGY fit
+## Where WFGY fits

 The survey cites WFGY as a practical diagnostic resource for multimodal RAG systems.